 3. Connect with potential and existing customers.

-Now that you’ve figured out which social media channels to use, and you’ve created your online personal, it’s time to begin connecting with new and existing customers.
+Now that you’ve figured out which social media channels to use, and you’ve created your online persona, it’s time to begin connecting with new and existing customers.

 Once you have connected with new followers, friends, etc., don’t immediately bombard them with your sales pitches.
 Read through their profiles and get to know them.
 Figure out how you can identify their personal needs.